 "Rule 1.
 Competence.
 An ophthalmologist is a physician who is educated and trained to provide medical and surgical care of the eyes and related structures.
 An ophthalmologist should perform only those procedures in which the ophthalmologist is competent by virtue of specific training or experience or is assisted by one who is.
 An ophthalmologist must not misrepresent credentials, training, experience, ability or results."

 "Rule 6.
 Pretreatment Assessment.
-Surgery shall be recommended only after a careful consideration of the patient's physical, social, emotional, and occupational needs.
-The ophthalmologist must evaluate the patient and assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
+Treatment (including but not limited to surgery) shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
+The ophthalmologist must evaluate and determine the need for treatment for each patient.
+If the pretreatment evaluation is performed by another health care provider, the ophthalmologist must assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
 Recommendation of unnecessary treatment or withholding of necessary treatment is unethical."

 "Rule 7.
 Delegation of Services.
 Delegation is the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible.
 An ophthalmologist must not delegate to an auxiliary those aspects of eye care within the unique competence of the ophthalmologist (which do not include those permitted by law to be performed by auxiliaries).
 When other aspects of eye care for which the ophthalmologist is responsible are delegated to an auxiliary, the auxiliary must be qualified and adequately supervised.
 An ophthalmologist may make different arrangements for the delegation of eye care in special circumstances, so long as the patient's welfare and rights are placed above all other considerations."